twinbee/toastyOven/README.md

 # ToastyOven#
  is a repo for a very cheap Arduino-controller PCB flow / reflow oven for the after-population soldering of existing Printed circuit boards (PCBs).
-Contributors are github user @twinbee @ILMPBx
+Contributors are github user @twinbee @LKAPBx

 The approach taken is low budget / minimum viable product (MVP).
 The oven features one LED for status, and one button for control.